lukechampine/us/cmd/walrus/docs/index.html.md

 an arbitrary-precision integer library to perform arithmetic on hastings.
 </aside>

 Next are the `minerFees`.
-Unlike Bitcoin, the fees are specified explicitly; the sum of the inputs must equal the sum of the outputs, plus the miner fees.
+Unlike Bitcoin, the fees are specified explicitly: the sum of the inputs must equal the sum of the outputs plus the miner fees.

 Finally come the `transactionSignatures`.
 Every input must have a corresponding signature.
 The `parentID` specifies which input is being signed, and the